ORCID/orcid-api-tutorial/docs/collect.md

 ORCID membership is not required in order for institutional sign-in to work for your researchers, however, ORCID members who are [SURFconext](https://www.surf.nl/en/services-and-products/surfconext/index.html) or [eduGAIN](https://technical.edugain.org/status.php) federation members can automatically request ORCID iDs and ORCID record access permission from users who sign into ORCID with their institutional credentials using the new Institutional Collect & Connect feature.

 In this section, we'll take a look at this feature.
+[Learn more about ORCID institutional signin, including configuring up your IdP](https://members.orcid.org/api/integrate/institution-sign-in)

 ###Configure API credentials
 In addition to getting Member API credentials as described above, ORCID will need a few more pieces of information to set up Institutional Collect & Connect for your organization.